Common and Beautiful...but Tiny and Hard to Find

 Fluted Bird's Nest can be distinguished from other bird's nest fungi by its hairy exterior and fluted inner walls.

 Cyathus striatus is a saprobic fungus, deriving its nutrition from decaying organic material, and is typically found growing in clusters on small twigs or other woody debris.
-It is also common on mulch under shrubs.
+It is also common on landscape mulch.

 Fluted Bird's Nests are also known as Splash Cups.
 The name refers to the method of spore dispersal.
 When raindrops hit the 'eggs' in the cup, they spring from the cups and are thrown three or four feet away.